Here are the most beautiful medieval castles of all time!

 A guided tour through the interior takes you through its 900-year-old history, with each room a masterpiece.

-We could carry on here, but you just need to see this castle for yourself.
+We could carry on here, but you just need to see this castle for yourself, which is one of the most popular landmarks in Germany.

 2. Chateau de Sully-Sur-Loire, France